-Soham: "That am I;" the ultimate Atma mantra, the mantra of the Self; the Ajapa Gayatri formula of meditation in which "So" is intoned mentally during natural inhalation and "Ham" is intoned mentally during natural exhalation.
-Soham is pronounced "Sohum," as the short "a" in Sanskrit is pronounced like the American "u" in "up."
+Soham: "I am That," the Ajapa Gayatri formula of meditation in which So is repeated mentally during natural inhalation and Ham is repeated mentally during natural exhalation.

 Soham Bhava: The state of being and awareness: "I am That."
-Gorakhnath says that Soham Bhava includes total Self-comprehension (ahamta), total Self-mastery (akhanda aishwarya), unbroken awareness of the unity of the Self (swatmata), awareness of the unity of the Self with all phenomenal existence-as the Self (vishwanubhava), knowledge of all within and without the Self-united in the Self (sarvajńatwa).
+Gorakhnath says that Soham Bhava includes total Self-comprehension (ahamta), total Self-mastery (akhanda aishwarya), unbroken awareness of the unity of the Self (swatmata), awareness of the unity of the Self with all phenomenal existence-as the Self (vishwanubhava), knowledge of all within and without the Self-united in the Self (sarvajñatwa).